Participating in clinical trial during COVID-19

 COVID-19 vaccines are safe and recommended for cancer patients.
 MD Anderson is administering COVID-19 vaccines to our patients and community members.
 Patients should get the vaccine wherever it is available to them.
 If you have received the vaccine, please send a picture of the vaccination card through MyChart so it can be stored in your electronic medical record.
 For the most up-to-date information and resources, visit our COVID-19 vaccine page.

-For the most up-to-date information and resources, visit our COVID-19 vaccine page.
+For the most up-to-date information and to learn about additional vaccine doses, visit our COVID-19 vaccine page.

 MD Anderson is committed to the safety of our patients, their visitors and employees.
-We will continue limit the number of people on our campuses though will now allow all patients to bring one visitor.
+We recognize that families and loved ones are an important part of the healing process.
+While we continue to limit the total number of people on our campuses, we allow adult patients to bring one adult visitor (18 and older) per day.
+Everyone must pass entry screening and wear a MD Anderson-issued mask at all times.

 If you have specific questions related to upcoming appointments or procedures, we encourage you to contact your care team via MyChart.